 Defensively, the Cavaliers also have shined under O’Connor.
 UVA owns the best fielding percentage in the ACC since his arrival in 2004 (.973).
 Nine of his teams have ranked among the nation’s top 40 in fielding percentage.
 The 2014 Cavaliers set the program record for fielding percentage with a .981 mark, which ranked fourth nationally.

-During the summer of 2018, O’Connor joined forces with his former boss at Notre Dame and current LSU head coach Paul Mainieri on the staff of the U.S. Collegiate National Team.
+During the summer of 2018, O’Connor joined forces with his former boss at Notre Dame and former LSU head coach Paul Mainieri on the staff of the U.S. Collegiate National Team.
 He served on Mainieri’s staff as the pitching coach alongside his former college coach Jim Hendry who was the team’s bench coach.
 Team USA went 12-3 on a three-week international tour that included games against Cuba, Chinese Taipei and Japan.
 Under O’Connor’s direction, the Team USA pitching staff sported a 2.06 ERA and recorded three shutouts.

 The 2019 season was highlighted by a vintage Cavalier late-season surge.
 Virginia won 10 of its last 14 regular-season games that included a pair of one-run road losses against then-No. 15 North Carolina.
 In the midst of that run, O’Connor etched his name in ACC lure, tallying his 700th career win with a 5-3 victory over Virginia Tech in Blacksburg.
 He is one of nine coaches ever to collect 700 wins while coaching an ACC program.
 Virginia enjoyed success once again in the MLB Draft with three selections.
 After posting the league’s 7th-best batting average, Tanner Morris was selected in the 5th round (147th overall) by the Toronto Blue Jays, continuing a streak of 10-straight seasons with a player selected in the first five rounds in each of the last 10 years.
 Only four other programs nationally have matched that feat.